elc1798/alice/README.md

  - Change your volume.
  - Open your web browser and URLs
  - Monitor incoming Facebook Messenger messages
+ - Monitor CPU activity, memory usage, and temperatures

-### That's a pretty small list of features...
+### Please expand the list of features!

-I know...
-It's a hobby project that's fairly new and I don't have much time to work on it with school and stuff.
 The planned features are:

  - Opening files
  - Closing arbitrary windows that are open on your computer
- - Monitor CPU activity, memory usage, and temperatures
  - Run system commands that you tell it to
  - Google service integration
  - Monitoring and updating outdated packages